canonical/ubuntu-boards-documentation/reference/milk-v-mars.rst

 UART console
 ============

-The UART is available via the GPIO connector.
-Assuming the typical colouring of USB to TTL serial adapters the following connections have to be made:
+The :term:`UART` is available via the :term:`GPIO` connector.
+Assuming the typical colouring of USB to :term:`TTL` serial adapters the following connections have to be made:

 =========== ==========
 Board       Adapter